 In 2020, I moved to New York to earn my BFA at Pace University.
 In 2024, I graduated summa cum laude with a BFA in Musical Theatre and a minor in Graphic Design.
-While at Pace, I was fortunate enough to participate in several productions both at school and back home in Massachusetts: Some favorites include Putting it Together (Voice 8/Younger Man), Big Fish (Amos), and Rock of Ages (Lonny)
+While at Pace, I was fortunate enough to participate in several productions both at school and back home in Massachusetts: Some favorites include a queer-centric production of Putting it Together (Voice 8/Younger Man), Big Fish (Amos), and Rock of Ages (Lonny).

 Since graduating, I’ve had the incredible opportunity to work on The Last Bimbo of the Apocalypse off-Broadway, originating the role of Bookworm.
 This opportunity was hugely meaningful to me for a multitude of reasons, but I continue to find the most value in speaking with the queer and trans people who saw the show.